mjk-smith/mjk-smith.github.io/_pages/about.md

   - /about.html
 ---

 PhD student and Research Assistant at Griffith University specialising in the governance and performance of international organisations.
-My thesis investigates patterns of authority at multilateral development banks.
+My thesis investigates patterns of delegation and authority at multilateral development banks.